videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/canvas-drawing-using-pubsub.md

 # Canvas Drawing using PubSub

 When in a meeting, it can be very handy to just draw and share your views with all the collaborators.
 In order to do so, you will need a drawing board which is shared in realtime which you can develope using the publish-subscribe mechanism.
-If you are not familiary with the PubSub mechanism and `usePubSub`hook, you can [follow this guide](./pubsub).
+If you are not familiar with the PubSub mechanism and `usePubSub`hook, you can [follow this guide](./pubsub).

 ### Implementing Canvas Drawing